DebugMate/react-native/README.md

 #### Publish Errors

 To publish errors manually, you can call the publish method, which will send the error and context information to the Debugmate API.

-The publish method accepts four parameters: the error, user context, environment context, and request context.
-If you want to capture request details, you must pass the request context as a parameter to publish.
+**Important**: When calling the publish method explicitly (e.g., inside a try/catch), if you want to include the userContext, environmentContext, and requestContext, you must pass them as parameters to the publish method.
+These contexts are **not captured automatically** when you call publish manually.

 ```javascript
 try {